Launching Price Feeds with Phala¶

 value, and a description of the price feed.
 The decimal value can remain unchanged at 8

-, and the description should be changed to the price feed that you'd like to add to your appchain.
+, and the description should be changed to the price feed that you'd like to add to your network.
 In this case, BTC / USD

 is specified.
 Take care to copy the description exactly as shown, and remember that only specified assets shown in the Fetch Price Feed Data section are supported.
 If you specify an asset not supported by Phala, the price feed will not work correctly.
 Your OffchainAggregator.s.sol